-Many taxpayers are confused as to the difference between exemptions, deductions, and credits.
-Essentially, the difference is that deductions and exemptions both reduce your taxable income, while credits reduce your tax.
+In short, the difference between deductions, exemptions, and credits is that deductions and exemptions both reduce your taxable income, while credits reduce your tax.

-Exemptions reduce your taxable income.
-For 2011, you are entitled to an exemption of $3,700 for yourself, one for your spouse, and one for each of your dependents.
+For 2014, you are entitled to an exemption of $3,950 for yourself, one for your spouse, and one for each of your dependents.

-EXAMPLE: Kevin and Jennifer are married, and they have four children, whom they claim as dependents.
-They will be allowed six exemptions.
-As a result, their taxable income will be reduced by $22,200.
+EXAMPLE: Kevin and Jennifer are married, with a combined income of $80,000.
+They have four children, whom they claim as dependents.
+They will be allowed six exemptions of $3,950 each.
+As a result, their taxable income will be reduced by $23,700.

 Deductions generally arise from your expenses.
 For example, a deduction is allowed for interest paid on student loans.

 EXAMPLE: Carlos is in the 25% tax bracket.
 Over the course of the year, he paid $1,600 in student loan interest.
 This $1,600 decrease in his taxable income will save him $400 in taxes ($1,600 x 25%).

 Several deductions (such as charitable contributions or the interest on your home mortgage) fall into the category known as “itemized” deductions.
 Sometimes, these are known (as we’ll discuss momentarily) as “below the line” deductions.
 Every year, you have the choice to use either:

 - The sum of all of your itemized deductions, or